John S. Knight Center

 The John S. Knight Center is a large convocation center located in Akron, Ohio, named after the newspaper publisher and editor John S. Knight.
-It is the site for Akron Children's Hospital Holiday Tree Festival.
+It is the site of the annual Akron Children's Hospital Holiday Tree Festival.

 Opening in June 1994, it is a 123000 sqft facility with 43000 sqft of exhibit space, a 12000 sqft banquet hall, a conference center, and 18 meeting rooms.